DIY 3D stars with downloadable svg file

 How was your weekend today?
 Did you get some Christmas shopping done?
 I’m so behind on everything.

 I thought today I’d share with you how I made all the gold 3D stars you saw throughout my Christmas tour last week.
-I’m sure this has been done over and over already in blogland but I’ll write about it anyways.
-It’s definitely not mind-blowingly new but they are one of my favorite accessories I added to my tour this year.
+I’m sure this has been done over and over already in blogland, but I’ll write about it anyway.
+It’s definitely not mind-blowingly new, but they are one of my favorite accessories I added to my tour this year.

 I had a large amount of poster board stashed in the basement.
-You can buy several sheets at our grocery store for very very cheap (I think 8 sheets for $2.50) and some of the stars were even made from cereal boxes I had in our recycling bin.
+You can buy several sheets at our grocery store for very cheap, and some of the stars were even made from cereal boxes I had in our recycling bin.

-Now I’m lucky enough to have a silhouette cameo ( you do not need a cutter and can use the template to cut stars by hand) at home who cuts and perforates all the lines for me but it is totally doable without the silhouette machine and all you need is a star shape to trace (HERE is a printable version to download), crafting knife and cutting board.
-I tried it and it works too.
-It’s just a little more time-consuming that way because you lightly have to score the areas you want to fold with the crafting knife.
+Now I’m lucky enough to have a Silhouette cameo ( you do not need a cutter and can use the 3D star template to cut stars by hand at home) who cuts and perforates all the lines for me, but it is totally doable without the Silhouette or Cricut, and all you need is a star shape to trace, a crafting knife, and cutting board.
+I tried it, and it works too.
+It’s just a little more time-consuming that way because you have to lightly score the areas you want to bend with the crafting knife.

-Back to the silhouette instructions: Make sure that you set the thickness and blade appropriate for cardboard before sending the poster board through the machine.
-And you obviously have to cut the poster board to the size of the cutting mat before being able to feed it through the silhouette cameo.
+Make sure that you set the thickness and blade appropriate for cardstock before sending the poster board through the machine.
+You obviously have to cut the poster board to the size of the cutting mat before being able to feed it through the machine and peel the stars off the cutting mat.

 No cutter?
 No Problem!

-If you don’t have a silhouette, I included some printable cheat sheets below for you to download.
-Just print them, cut them out and trace the shape onto the poster board.
-Perforate the center score lines lightly with a craft knife but make sure not to cut the poster board all the way through.
-(Find the PDF file HERE that opens another browser with the 8.5 x 11 printable file that you can save to your desktop)
+If you don’t have a cutting machine, use my printable version.
+Just print them on a piece of paper, cut them out, and trace the shape onto the poster board.
+Perforate the center score lines lightly with a craft knife by lightly running it on the edge of a ruler, but make sure not to cut the poster board all the way through.

-If you don’t feel like making the stars you could also just buy THESE paper mache stars (HERE) and spray paint them gold with the same paint I used above.
+If you don’t feel like making the stars, you could also just buy papier-mache stars and spray paint them gold with the same paint I used above.
+These look almost identical to mine, but my version is much more affordable.

-I feel like it was so easy and they make such a big difference.
+I feel like these stars were so easy, and they make such a big difference.
+I love crafts like this.
 None of the trees would look the same without the stars, don’t you agree?

 Tschüß